Get our rare newsletters

 One of the first classifications provided in the report is grouping according to stages of countries’ development.
 As benefits of outsourcing command excellent skills at affordable prices, countries in stage 2 are most suitable as nearshore outsourcing destinations and countries in stage 1 and 3 as least suitable.
 Here is where outsourcing destinations in Eastern Europe stand:

-Transition to stage 2: Armenia, Georgia and the Ukraine are included in this stage, demonstrating a shift from unskilled to a more educated workforce.
+Transition to stage 2: Armenia, Georgia and Ukraine are included in this stage, demonstrating a shift from unskilled to a more educated workforce.

 Stage 2: Productivity increases and wages are rising, the country becomes more efficient.
 Albania, Bosnia and Herzegovina, Bulgaria, Macedonia, Montenegro, Romania, Russia, Serbia made it to this stage along with China.